Reviews You Can Rely On

 Print Capabilities

-Moving on, the Saturn 2 has some nice features and upgrades from earlier models.
-Most notable is its 8k resolution LCD screen, double that of the 4k Saturn.
-Resin printers live and die by their screen resolution and the 10 inch, 8k screen here is largely responsible for stellarbuild quality.
-Its build volume (219x123x250mm) is squarely in the realm of mid-sized printers, but it's significantly larger than the OG Saturn, particularly in the z-axis (50mm deeper).
+Moving on, the Saturn 2 has some nice features and upgrades, most notably its 8k resolution LCD screen, which is largely responsible for stellar build quality.
+Its build volume of 219mm x123mm x250mm is squarely in the realm of mid-sized printers, but it's significantly larger than the OG Saturn, particularly in the z-axis (50mm deeper).
 Print layer resolution is also a very impressive 28.5 micrometers (μm).

-The printer's build quality itself is good, but the aluminum build plate is fairly easy to scratch, and the sandblasted texture is pretty aggressive, meaning it can be very difficult to remove prints.
-It's worth noting if you tend to go for more delicate prints.
-The resin vat is also pretty shallow, so you may need to refill part way through a larger print.
+The printer's physical components are of good quality, but the aluminum build plate is fairly easy to scratch, and the sandblasted texture is pretty aggressive.
+This makes it very difficult to remove prints sometimes, especially with more delicate models.
+The resin vat is also pretty shallow, so you may need to refill partway through a larger print.

 elegoo saturn 2 - the air filter of the elegoo saturn 2 is effective and unobtrusive.